MrZMN/FuzzyKey/fuzzy commitment/README.md

 Based on the paper 'A Fuzzy Commitment Scheme' by Juels & Wattenberg

 ### Assumptions
-1. We could not only measure the PS values, but could generate a hundreds-bit long string from the PS measurements.
-The string length should be the same as the overall codeword (encoded key using ECC) length.
-For example, if we use (255,131) BCH code, we'll get one 255-bit codeword, so we need a 255-bit PS string.
+We could measure the PS, then generate a uniformly distirbuted random hundred-bit string from the PS measurements.

 ### Protocol Description
 - TX and RX synchronise with each other, and measure the same PS for a period of time simultaneously (time depends on the ps string length required).